ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

 ## Task 5: Data Distribution

 The distribution of our data can significantly affect the quality of our model.
 Thus, before we start training our model it’s important to understand how well-represented each class is in our dataset.
 The first simple way to do so is to create a histogram.
-For that, you need to uncomment the following two lines.
+For that, you need to run the following two lines.
 The first line calculates the histogram and the second one saves it as a pdf image under the folder “img”.

 ```python
 data.hist(column='label')